Serviceberry

 Why is it called serviceberry?

-The word ‘service’ refers to church!
-According to the USDA, “in some regions, the flowers are gathered for church services, hence serviceberry.”
+The USDA states, “in some regions, the flowers are gathered for church services, hence serviceberry.”
 You can imagine early colonists seeing these bright, blooming branches and bringing them in to cheer the gloom of early church structures.

-There are many native species of serviceberry, offering options to plant no matter where you live
+There are around 30 native species of serviceberry, offering options to plant no matter where you live.
+Here are several species found throughout North America.

 Downy Serviceberry